 Many governments employ legions of developers to access or destroy.
 With nearly unlimited resources at their disposal, they are very successful when they want to target software for attack, as was seen when the Iranian centrifuges exploded.
 They also have the ability to completely mask where the unauthorized code came from, as that is standard operating procedure.
 If code is ascribed to be from the area near I-95 exit 41, you can pretty much guarantee that it came from somewhere else.
 It is virtually impossible to trace the origins of Nation State attacks as they ensure nothing is ever what it seems.
 If there are clues as to the origins of the software, they are added as intentional misdirection to throw people off the trail or to affix blame someone else.
 They have dedicated hardware designed to break access codes in a matter of seconds.
 There is no stopping this type of attack.
 They have little interest in most things so the risk is fortunately low.

 These penetration testers generally make their living hacking by permission.
 Firms hire them to see how vulnerable their networks or IoT Devices are.
-The white hats contact the vendors and provide warnings about things like the ability to access all of the memory on a single VM server if one knows how to overload a specific buffer, which is getting to be more common as servers are virtualized both on site and in the cloud, which is after all someone else’s server.
+It is likely that white hats would advise these firms on incorporating effective security solutions (such as Mobile security in Intune) in order to prevent office networks from getting hacked.
+The white hats contact the vendors and provide warnings about things like the ability to access all of the memory on a single VM server if one knows how to overload a specific buffer, which is getting to be more common as servers are virtualized both on-site and in the cloud, which is after all someone else’s server.
 These people are trying to help make the code better.
 Of course, all pen testers are not all white hats, there are grey and black hats too.
 These people know enough to cause or prevent real damage.

 Like everything else there are varying levels of skills involved in pen testing.
 The lowest skill level is known as a Script Kiddies.
 People who penetrate networks are not the evil geniuses portrayed in Hollywood, they just know where to download Kali Linux which comes with a tool called Metaspolit.
 This tool contains a database of libraries which can be run against networks.
 Knowing how to run a program is not a great skill but then again given how poorly so much of the software is written, you don’t have to be an evil genius to say spy on a TrendNet webcam, as they did not fix their software until the FTC made them do it.
 The IoT hack that broke the internet?
 That capability was readily available as a canned exploit.
 Fortunately these common types of unauthorized access are the easiest to defeat.
 IoT systems need to be designed to avoid simple and well known intrusions, which is something that I will be talking about in my presentation for 24 Hours of Pass.
 Hopefully you will get a chance to attend live or watch the upcoming recording.